janpolowinski/dswarm-temporary-docu/Graph Data Model.md

 * a predicate is a reference (by identifier, i.e., URI) to a property
 * an object can be a reference (by identifier, i.e., URI) to a resource, or a blank node or a [[literal|Glossary#literal]].

-So a [[nodes|Glossary#node]] can be of the following types: resource, blank node or literal.
+So a [[node|Glossary#node]] can be of the following types: resource, blank node or literal.
 A Statement can have an arbitrary number of qualified attributes, e.g., order, evidence or confidence.
 A resource node can refer to an arbitrary resource in a specific [[data model|Glossary#data-model]].
 This opens the possibility to connect to resources between different data models.

+For those familiar to RDF, we offer a [[comparison table | Comparison RDF and GDM model]] for RDF and the GDM model.

 # GDM in a Property Graph